 Data Science Conferences & Workshops in North Dakota

 No surprise – Fargo isn’t at the point where it can attract big data conferences such as Predictive Analytics World (PAW) and SIGKDD.
 But Microsoft often hosts events on its campus (e.g. Dynamics GP Tech Conference in 2017) and there’s a TEDEx Fargo every year.
 Minneapolis may also have some conferences worth investigating.

 - Drone Focus Conference: It’s all about UAS tech at this two-day event.
 Along with talks & training opportunities, there are drone races, demos, student pitches, and a special Drone Focus Film Festival.

-- Prairie Capital Summit: Organized by Emerging Prairie, PCS brings investors, startup founders, and wannabe entrpreneurs together to discuss investments in the Midwest.
+- Prairie Capital Summit: Organized by Emerging Prairie, PCS brings investors, startup founders, and wannabe entrepreneurs together to discuss investments in the Midwest.

 Data Science Jobs in North Dakota

-North Dakota is a small state, so finding your dream data science job will involve a little bit of creative thinking.
+North Dakota is a small state, in terms of population, so finding your dream data science job will involve a little bit of creative thinking.
 Microsoft is the behemoth, but you’ll find other options in the Fargo/Moorhead (FM) and Grand Forks corridor.
 For comparison, check out:

 - The tenant list at the NDSU Research and Technology Park, where you’ll find names like Phoenix International (run by John Deere), Appareo, and numerous incubators.
 Data-driven companies such as Myriad Mobile and Intelligent InSites are former residents.

 - The tenant list at UND Center for Innovation, where businesses such as Edge Data, AgriData, and Northrop Grumman mingle with the Unmanned Applications Institute (UAI) International and Grand Sky.

 Other data-driven employers in the area include Sanford Health, U.S. Bank, HERE Fargo, and the universities themselves.

 Remember, too, that many agricultural companies, especially manufacturers who create equipment and tools, have a keen interest in geospatial data and the Internet of Things.
 We’re talking about businesses like John Deere Electronic Solutions, RDO Equipment Co., Titan Machinery, Bobcat Company, and True North Equipment.